 Taxes and Incentives

-Along with Rockwall’s logistical and workforce advantages, the REDC and the State of Texas offer aggressive incentive packages to help offset costs associated with relocation or expansion.
+Along with Rockwall’s logistical and workforce advantages, the REDC and the State of Texas offer aggressive incentive packages to qualified businesses to help offset costs associated with relocation or expansion.

 Your company frequently makes business decisions that benefit shareholders, customers, and employees.
 At the REDC we are no different.
 We have various financial tools at our disposal that we use to help catalyze growth for the betterment of Rockwall.